shaneboulden/tailspin-argocd-cd/README.md

 ```

 ## Dependencies
 OpenShift-gitOps must be installed in the cluster.
+A manifest has been provided in [Docs/OpenShift](doc/OpenShift).